go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 #### function mutability specifiers

+* getter functions can be declared `view` or `pure.
+* `view` functions declares that no state will be changed.
-- `view` functions can read the contract state but not modify it: enforced at runtime via `STATICALL` opcode.
+	* they can read the contract state but not modify it.
+ 	* they are enforced at runtime via `STATICALL` opcode.
+* `pure` functions declare that no state variable will be changed or read.
-- `pure` functions can neither read a contract nor modify it.
+	* they can neither read a contract nor modify it.
 - only `view` can be enforced at the EVM level, not `pure`.

 <br>